chieferson/pattern-library-starterkit/MANUAL.md

 7. DONE... you can preview the pattern right away
 8. Set your pattern page "visible"

 If you like, you can also create & maintain patterns by manually adding folders and pattern.txt files to your /content folder.
-Consult (link: http://getkirby.com/docs text: Kirby CMS doc) for further details.
+Consult [Kirby CMS doc](http://getkirby.com/docs) for further details.

 #### Keep on adding patterns...
-If you have questions, contact me on (link: https://twitter.com/jjchieferson text: Twitter @jjchieferson) or (link: https://github.com/chieferson/pattern-library-starterkit text: Github)
+If you have questions, contact me on [Twitter](https://twitter.com/jjchieferson) or [Github](https://github.com/chieferson/pattern-library-starterkit)